HITECHCRIME/HC_SG51_Colorized_World/README.md

 IS WHAT I TELL MYSELF EVERY DAY YA

 PREACH WORDS, THEY DON'T MEAN A THING
-SAME THING, NOT TO EVERYONE JUST FOR YOU
+SAME THING, NOT TO EVERYONE
-THE CHOSEN, SO FAST TO REAP
+JUST FOR YOU THE CHOSEN, SO FAST TO REAP
 PAINTING GREY ON A MASTERPIECE
 SEEKING ALL THE WASTE AMONG ORDER
-4 AND 20 DEEP, THROTTLE BENT DOWN MY KNEES
+4 AND 20 DEEP, DOWN MY KNEES

 [VERSE 1]

-trust your own drive
+trust your ooown driiive
 purpose tracking active
 swear on both our lives
-through the specters i emerge
+through the specters
-eye to eye -  you will keep me right
+i emerge eye to eye

 laser line of sight
 line of understanding
 throttle fully bent
-with one blink and breath (refraction) you'll come alive yeah
+with one step and breath
+yeah - come alive

 heavy toll paid
-when you'll feel the warmth of my tribe same species, rarest kind (i vow)

-just to grasp the heart of ice it will melt the dark inside

-calm of my tribe's might (presence) flame of spirits ages old rest sometimes yeah
+feel the calm warmth of my tribe (?) same species, rarest kind - ha! just to grasp the heart of ice - ya! it will melt the dark inside  - vow! my tribe's presence - inside! flame of spirits ages old rest your head yeah

-it's the digits
-that remain, NO COLOURS, inner cause,
+OUT OF SPECTRUM, VIVID MEMORIES,
+NO COLOURS YOU SAY?
+GOTTA HINT
+IT'S THE DIGITS THAT REMAIN, INNER CAUSE,

-YOUR'RE IN ASHES
+YOUR'RE IN ASHES WHEN YOU NOTICE ONLY FLAWS
+IN YOUR SOUL YEAH
 WHEN YOU NOTICE ONLY FLAWS
 IN YOUR SOUL YEAH

-when you notice only flaws
-in your soul yeah

 not to worry tho
 you will keep me right